 Find the answers to some of the frequently asked questions around this program.

 Below you find a list of frequently asked questions.
-Please read through the information outlined here prior to beginning your application for the Fellowship.
 The answers are organized by questions related to the application process, eligibility for the 2019 Detroit Fellowship and the Fellowship program itself.
 If you have any questions that are not covered here, please do not hesitate to email us.

 All applications must be submitted through our specific online application form, by September 15, 2019.